 Data and Data Pairs

-Sometimes you will need to analyze data that are in the form of pairs, with one independent variable and one dependent variable in each pair.
-For example, the data pairs may be ages and weights of children, or hours studied and test scores of students.
+Sometimes, data must be analyzed in pairs, with one independent variable and one dependent variable in each pair.
+For example, the data pairs may be the ages and weights of children, hours studied, or students' test scores.